gildor478/ocaml-debian-formats/README.md

 [![Travis status][travis-img]][travis]

+> [!NOTE]
+> This library hasn't received a lot of udpates recently and is kept mostly
+> for backward compatibility.
+The original author is not planning to add features
+> or make significant updates.

 This library allows to parse various files used in Debian packaging:
 * changelog files
 * source and binary control files